MarkDVerhagen/heterogeneity_social_assistance/README.md

 - LPM on 2016 data including random intercepts at municipality level and education

 *03_model_descriptives.R* : Generates 5 model objects and 7 tables describing the model coefficients.

+### 04.* scripts
+This script estimates the main models for the results section including ATEs using conventional methods and the Causal Tree and GRF approaches.

+*04a_gen_ates.R* : Script to generate ATEs using covariate balancing, entropy balancing and propensity score matching.